Belleville School District 201 Board of Education honorably dismissed three teachers and nine teaching assistants at its meeting Monday night.

 Assistant Superintendent Brian Mentzer said the state currently owes the district nearly $2.1 million, and he expects that figure to grow to $3.3 million by April 1.

 "It continues to make it difficult to forecast our expenditures when our revenue is unknown," he told school board members.

-District officials met with the teachers impacted on Friday.
-Mentzer described it as "an emotional time for everyone."
-State law requires certified teachers be notified of any layoffs at least 45 days before the end of the school year.
+State law requires public school districts to notify certified teachers of any layoffs at least 45 days before the end of the school year.
 These cuts are commonly referred to as "reductions in force."

-In addition to the teacher layoffs effective at the end of this school year, six teachers are retiring, and Mentzer said it's uncertain at this time if the district will be replacing those teachers.
-The district currently employs approximately 295 certified teachers.
+In addition to the teacher layoffs effective at the end of this school year, seven full-time teachers are retiring, he said.

 Contact reporter Jamie Forsythe at 239-2562 or firstname.lastname@example.org.